Detecting $\beta$ elements in iterated algebraic K-theory: Introduction

 \subsection{Conventions}

 Let $\Sp$ be the category of symmetric spectra in pointed simplicial sets with the positive flat stable model structure.
-Most of the results here can also be proven for other models of the stable homotopy category since they depend only on the homotopy category, but the proof relies on the author's joint paper with A. Salch \cite{thhmay} which uses this model for the stable homotopy category.
+Most of the results here can also be proven for other models of the stable homotopy category since they depend only on the homotopy category, but the proof relies on \cite{thhmay}, which uses this model structure.
+We write $\Comm \Sp$ for the category of commutative monoids in $\Sp$, which we call commutative ring spectra, and $\Assoc \Sp$ for the category of associative monoids in $\Sp$, which we call associative ring spectra.
+By a ring spectrum, we mean a homotopy associative monoid in $\Sp$.